Radomir Vešović

 Radomir Vešović (Serbian Cyrillic: Радомир Вешовић; 6 April 1871 – 27 September 1938) was a Montenegrin and Yugoslav military officer and politician.
 Vešović was born in village of Lopate in Montenegrin county of Lijeva Rijeka, in a family whose male members were traditionally military officers.
 He completed military education in Italy in 1890 as the first member of Vasojevići tribe who received formal military education.
 In 1911 he was appointed as commander of Vasojević brigade, with rank of brigadier.

-At the beginning of the First Balkan War he was commander of the group of Montenegrin brigades that captured Plav, Gusinje, Dečani and Đakovica from the Ottomans, which brought him the rank of General.
+At the beginning of the First Balkan War he was commander of the group of Montenegrin brigades that captured Plav, Gusinje, Deçan and Gjakova from the Ottomans, which brought him the rank of General.
 He continued his war engagement by participating in the Montenegrin siege of Scutari where he was wounded twice.
 He showed an exceptional courage which earned him a golden Obilić Medal.

 At the end of 1913 Vešović was appointed as the governor of Metohija (the supreme commander of the military and civil administration of Đakovica Divisional Area) where he became also known as the firm hand.
 In 1913 he was promoted to a commander of the Old-Serbian Detachment until he became the Montenegrin War minister in period 1913–1915.